Someon3lse/Someon3lse/README.md

 A bit of everything!!
 My proyects actually are:
 + Some Stupid Captcha's Game, because we need to check if you are a robot with millimeter accuracy.
 Are you a robot?
-+ Qubix, a game about blue cubes and... more cubes.
-+ And More!!
++ I'm only a person.
+I can't do more things both

 # For developers...
 In what coding languages you are going to make your apps?